YottaDB/YDBDoc/AdminOpsGuide/gds.rst

   'X' == BUSY '.' == FREE ':' == REUSABLE '?' == CORRUPT

 .. note::
-   The first block described by the bitmap is itself and is, therefore, always marked busy.
+   The first block described by the bitmap is itself and is therefore always marked busy.

 If bitmaps are marked as "?", they denote that they are corrupted (not currently in a legal combination) bitmaps.
 The consequences of corrupted bitmaps are: